 If you want longer noodles in the recipe, do not break it.
 It will automatically fit into the pan once the noodles start becoming soft.

 Boil water in a big heavy-bottomed pan.
 And once it starts boiling, add the noodles, and ½ teaspoon salt.

 Boil the noodles for about 5 to 6 minutes or until soft.

 Make sure you do not over boil the noodles, as it will stick to your mouth and won’t taste good.

 Stir occasionally in between.

 Turn off the flame and add the noodles to a colander to drain the excess water.

 Pour 1-2 cups cold water over boiled noodles to stop cooking from heat and drain again to remove excess stickiness.
-Toss the noodles with 1 tbsp oil to avoid sticking with each other.
+Toss the noodles with 1 tablespoon oil to avoid sticking with each other.
 Your noodles are ready to use in your dish.

 You can boil the noodles before tossing them in sauces and veggies.

-Just toss the boiled noodles with a tsp of oil and they are good to keep for a few hours.
+Just toss the boiled noodles with a teaspoon of oil and they are good to keep for a few hours.

 Yes, this dish is completely vegan.
 All the ingredients used in this recipe can be included in a vegan diet.
 Make sure the noodles you are using are vegan too.

 You can serve these noodles on its own or along with any Indo-Chinese starter or a gravy such as Indo Chinese Veg Manchurian, Sweet, and Sour Veg, Vegetables In Chilli Garlic Sauce, and Indo Chinese Chilli Chicken.

 You can also serve these as a side dish for your weekend brunch along with Chinese Gravy, Starter, Fried Rice, and a dessert.

 If you have leftovers, store in an airtight container and it will last for a day or two in the fridge.
 Reheat it properly before serving.